michael-kitchin/CarND-Vehicle-Detection/README.md

 Scales, image subsets, and overlap fraction were derived from project source material, guesswork, and as much experimentation as the project timeline allowed.

-In particularly, cars in the mid-vertical and horizontal periphery of the search area proved difficult to detect (e.g., test image #3).
+In particular, cars in the mid-vertical and horizontal periphery of the search area proved difficult to detect (e.g., test image #3).
 Additional scales and fractions were added until there was usable detection improvement at the cost of many window steps and a notable increase in processing time (average ~2.9sec/frame).

 The final configuration is as follows: